-As an Employer if you are having 10 or more employees then the POSH Compliance is applicable to your company.
-With our POSH Compliance Solution you can
+Even if you’re a Small Business with 10 or more employees, POSH Compliance is applicable to your company.
+With our POSH Compliance Act Solution, you can:

 Hire Legal 4th Member of ICC Committee